 All applicants for the programme must:

-• Be a speech and language therapy student about to head into the final year of a BSc or undertaking an MSc in any year.
+- Be a speech and language therapy student/apprentice in, or about to head into, the final year of a BSc or apprenticeship, OR undertaking an MSc in any year.

-• Please ensure you have the support of your university or your tutor before you apply.
+- Please ensure you have the support of your university or your personal tutor before you apply.

-• Able to demonstrate a strong interest in leadership (by providing a supporting statement in their application).
+- Be able to demonstrate a strong interest in leadership (by providing a supporting statement in your application).

 Programme outline

-The following is an outline of what the programme will look like.
+The following is a example outline of what the programme could look like.
 RCSLT reserves the right to make adjustments to this based on capacity or circumstances.

 How to apply